Headlights (Eminem song): Background and composition

+Debbie Mathers (Nelson) died due to complications from lung cancer on December 2, 2024.

 Recording

 "Headlights" was produced by Emile and Jeff Bhasker, with additional production by Eminem and additional keyboards by Luis Resto.
 The song was written by Eminem, Nate Ruess, Emile Haynie, Jeff Bhasker, and Luis Resto.
 Recording for the song was done at Effigy Studios in Ferndale, Michigan by Mike Strange, Joe Strange and Tony Campana.
 The song's intro, bridge, and refrain is sung by Fun.'s lead singer Nate Ruess.

 Critical reception

 "Headlights" was met with generally positive reviews from music critics.
 Julie Leconte of Now said: "The track's genius partially lies in the anticipatory tension it creates in the listener.
 Em loves to set us up with faux sentimentality, then laugh when we’re duped.
 But on 'Headlights' the shoe never drops, leaving us with really sad insight into their non-relationship."
 Colin McGuire of PopMatters said that the song "gives us quite possibly the most touching moment Em has ever put on wax".

 DJ Booth stated that "even though the hook on 'Headlights', by Fun's Nate Ruess, is light and airy exactly where it should have been deep, the raw and crushingly emotional lyrics from Eminem, especially ones that put an end to his running feud with his mother, are more than powerful enough to make 'Headlights' remarkable".
 Andy Gill of The Independent also praised the track, calling it "an almost shockingly apologetic love-letter to the mother he once denigrated so viciously".
 Edna Gundersen of USA Today stated that "it's an admirable confession" but "a so-so track".